Serving Greater Calgary, Medicine Hat, Airdrie, Lethbridge, Didsbury1-833-436-1098

 Unlike radon gas, which occurs naturally, the hazardous elements mentioned above are man made.
 They enter the soil because of accidents or industrial activities.
 When buildings are constructed near or on top of contaminated soil, there's a risk of hazardous vapour intrusion.

 If you're concerned about vapour intrusion, Doug Lacey's Basement Systems can help.
 Contact us today to learn more about how we can provide you with quality vapour intrusion testing and mitigation.
-We offer free estimates in Chestermere, Cochrane, Calgary and nearby.
+We offer free estimates in Lethbridge, Calgary, Medicine Hat and nearby.

 Since hazardous vapour intrusion into buildings is often associated with soil contamination, Health Canada has done considerable research in this area.
 They provide basic information about vapour intrusion as well as detailed guidance for vapour intrusion mitigation (also called soil vapour extraction).
 This vapour intrusion guidance is important for all people throughout Canada to accept and use to take action.